Lionel Hampton: Early career

 Lionel Hampton began his career playing drums for the Chicago Defender Newsboys' Band (led by Major N. Clark Smith) while still a teenager in Chicago.
 While he lived in Chicago, Hampton saw Louis Armstrong at the Vendome, recalling that the entire audience went crazy after his first solo.

 He moved to California in 1927 or 1928, playing drums for the Dixieland Blues-Blowers.
 He made his recording debut with The Quality Serenaders led by Paul Howard, then left for Culver City and drummed for the Les Hite band at Sebastian's Cotton Club.
 One of his trademarks as a drummer was his ability to do stunts with multiple pairs of sticks such as twirling and juggling without missing a beat.

 During this period, he began practicing on the vibraphone.
 In 1930 Louis Armstrong came to California and hired the Les Hite band for performances and recordings.
 Armstrong was impressed with Hampton's playing after Hampton reproduced Armstrong's solo on the vibraphone and asked him to play behind him like that during vocal choruses.
 So began his career as a vibraphonist, popularizing the use of the instrument in the process.
-Invented ten years earlier, the vibraphone is essentially a xylophone with metal bars, a sustain pedal, and resonators equipped with electric-powered fans that add tremolo.

 While working with the Les Hite band, Hampton also occasionally did some performing with Nat Shilkret and his orchestra.
 During the early 1930s, he studied music at the University of Southern California.
 In 1934 he led his own orchestra, and then appeared in the Bing Crosby film Pennies From Heaven (1936) alongside Louis Armstrong (wearing a mask in a scene while playing drums).

 With Benny Goodman

 Also in November 1936, the Benny Goodman Orchestra came to Los Angeles to play the Palomar Ballroom.
 When John Hammond brought Goodman to see Hampton perform, Goodman invited him to join his trio, which soon became the Benny Goodman Quartet with pianist Teddy Wilson and drummer Gene Krupa completing the lineup.
 The Trio and Quartet were among the first racially integrated jazz groups to perform before audiences, and were a leading small group of the day.

-During his nearly four years with Goodman, Hampton became a household name in the swing world, not only adding fire, color and inventive ideas to Goodman's quartet and occasionally filling in on drums with the big band, but staying long enough to be one of the stars at Goodman's famed Carnegie Hall concert in 1938, and to be part of the clarinetist's sextet with the pioneering electric guitarist Charlie Christian.
-At the same time, Hampton led a series of mostly superb all-star sessions for the Victor label.